 You are pre-planning your own funeral

 Whatever your reasons are for funeral planning, this article will help you get started planning a funeral or memorial service, and will recommend information to help you accomplish the tasks associated with it.
 Here is some helpful information to help you get organized and get started planning a funeral or memorial service.
+Use this article as your funeral planning template.

 Collect important documents